 Career options are virtually unlimited for biologists.
 Because new opportunities for biologists are developing in almost all professional areas, experience and training as a biologist will be in demand.
-The student’s experience and training in biological science at AB will prepare them for a career in medicine, dentistry, veterinary medicine, physical therapy, physician’s assistant, pharmacy, research and other health science vocations.
-However, biologists can also work as consultants or researchers to industry, government researchers or technicians, researchers in bioinformatics, research and development, field biologists, conservation biologists, teachers, biostatisticians, and quality controller.
+The student’s experience and training in biological science at AB will prepare them for a career in medicine, dentistry, veterinary medicine, physical therapy, physician’s assistant, pharmacy, research, and other health science vocations.
+However, biologists can also work as consultants or researchers to industry, government researchers or technicians, researchers in bioinformatics, research and development, field biologists, conservation biologists, teachers, biostatisticians, and quality controllers.

 Opportunities for Involvement

 Students will have advantages and opportunities within AB’s campus community to develop interpersonal communication and organizational skills, and to become more confident about meeting and directing people.
 Experiences in social and service groups, student government, student publications, or in musical and theatrical presentations can contribute to personal and professional growth.
-There are opportunities for students to be involved in the Outdoor Club, ZAG (Zetta Alpha Gamma) Science Club, Regional and National scientific conferences, as well as Division luncheons and picnics.
+There are opportunities for students to be involved in the Outdoor Club, ZAG (Zetta Alpha Gamma) Science Club, regional and national scientific conferences, as well as division luncheons and picnics.

 Program of Study

 The required curriculum for this major provides the basic core of courses to emphasize the study of living organisms and life processes.
-The course of study focuses on the concepts and techniques necessary for solution to real-world problems.
+The course of study focuses on the concepts and techniques necessary for a solution to real-world problems.
 Included are focuses on the cellular entities, cell structure, cellular metabolism, cellular organisms, plants, animals, as well as body form and function at the organismal level.
 Molecular concepts, genetics, metabolism, physiology, anatomical study, and the interrelationships of living organisms are included.
 The required courses are supplemented by courses selected to increase study in the desired area of concentration.
 Ecology, anatomy, physiology, and/or organismal zoology are possible areas of concentration.

-Because of the close relationships that exist among biology, chemistry, mathematics and computer science, our program is highly integrated.
-It is possible to obtain a Bachelor’s degree in both biology and chemistry in four years.
-A combined knowledge in both Biology and Chemistry can give graduates a more competitive edge in pursuing their careers, such as when applying to Medical School.
-A combined knowledge in both Biology and Computer Science might lead to a cutting-edge career in bioinformatics or biostatistics.
-Similarly, a graduate with both Biology and Environmental Science degrees would be more competitive in the fields of natural resource management, wildlife management or conservation biology.
-At Alderson Broaddus students can be assured that they will be able to use any of the facilities needed for both field study and laboratory analyses.
+Because of the close relationships that exist among biology, chemistry, mathematics, and computer science, our program is highly integrated.
+It is possible to obtain a bachelor’s degree in both biology and chemistry in four years.
+A combined knowledge in both biology and chemistry can give graduates a more competitive edge in pursuing their careers, such as when applying to medical school.
+A combined knowledge in both biology and computer science might lead to a cutting-edge career in bioinformatics or biostatistics.
+Similarly, a graduate with both biology and environmental science degrees would be more competitive in the fields of natural resource management, wildlife management, or conservation biology.
+At Alderson Broaddus, students can be assured that they will be able to use any of the facilities needed for both field study and laboratory analyses.
 While larger universities may boast more equipment, most of it is reserved for graduate students.
 The laboratories at Alderson Broaddus have the essential pieces of equipment that students need to learn for successful entrance into graduate school or the work world.

 Undergraduate Research Experience

 Students will gain valuable research experience that will help them in obtaining acceptance in graduate and professional schools.
-There are several opportunities available for students to apply for financial support for research including grants from faculty members, the Appalachian College Association, WV-INBRE and other agencies.
-Type of research can include ecological, biomedical, molecular and environmental sciences.
+There are several opportunities available for students to apply for financial support for research, including grants from faculty members, the Appalachian College Association, WV-INBRE, and other agencies.
+Type of research can include ecological, biomedical, molecular, and environmental sciences.

 A Tradition of Excellence